Good morning and welcome to Fox News First. Here’s what you need to know as you start your day …

 Not signed up yet for Fox News First?
 Click here to find out what you’re missing.

-Fox News First was compiled by Fox News’ David Aaro.
+Today’s edition of Fox News First was compiled by Fox News’ Dom Calicchio.
 Thank you for making us your first choice in the morning!
-Enjoy your Thanksgiving holiday!
-We’ll see you in your inbox first thing Friday.
+Have a great weekend and we’ll see you in your inbox first thing on Monday.